 IT vs OT: How Information Technology and Operational Technology Differ

-The line between IT vs OT is blurring.
-As technology has evolved, the concept of IT/OT convergence — the integration of information technology systems with operational technology systems — is giving businesses unprecedented flexibility and capabilities.
+The line between IT and OT is blurring.
+As technology has evolved, the concept of IT/OT convergence (the integration of information technology systems with operational technology systems) is giving businesses unprecedented flexibility and capabilities.

 So what is the difference between IT and OT?
 And what is each field responsible for?
 Keep reading to find out everything you need to know about IT vs OT.

-IT includes things like servers, networking devices, and endpoint devices, while OT generally includes industrial computing equipment like IoT gateways and control systems.
+IT includes things like servers, networking devices, and endpoint devices, while OT devices generally include industrial computing equipment like IoT gateways and control systems.

 The basics of IT: what does IT do?

 IT is used as an umbrella term that covers the processing, creation, storage, exchange, and retrieval of data and information.
-Although IT most commonly refers to computers, other endpoint devices like smartphones, servers, IoT devices, and tablets can be part of IT infrastructure.
+Although IT most commonly refers to computers, other endpoint devices like smartphones, servers, IoT devices, and tablets are all a part of IT infrastructure.

 When it comes to IT, many people think of technical support.
 While troubleshooting is one part of what IT does, there are many other subsets of IT including software development, communication, information security, system administration, infrastructure, networking, and telecommunications.